 In terms of after dinner options, we like Mezcaleria Gota Gorda for mezcal negronis and/or popular mezcal tastings.
 The team here is incredibly knowledgeable and the lovely owner, Dani, provides excellent local recommendations.

 Where to find gay nightlife – Everywhere!
-Many of the best hotels, restaurants, and bars are gay owned, even if not exclusively marketed to the LGBT+ community.
+Many of the best hotels, restaurants, and bars are gay owned, even if not exclusively marketed to the LGBTQ+ community.
 In our experience, we found family enjoying themselves and welcome everywhere in Zipolite.

 For sunset and after, Playa del Amor is a must as highlighted above, below and here.
 Along with Casa Nudista’s pool party, this is a great place to meet locals and fellow travelers alike.